Table of Contents

-- What are the different opportunities to harmonize the organization structure?
+- What are the different opportunities to harmonize the organizational structure?

-- What are the best options to improve the efficiency of the organization based in an internal benchmark?
+- What are the best options to improve the efficiency of the organization based on an internal benchmark?

 - For each option, what would be the impact/risks to consider?
 The associated costs and potential benefits?